 Professor Anthony Scott is the study’s Principal Investigator and leads a team of clinical, laboratory, field and operational staff.
-The project employs 100 staff, half of whom are Ministry of Health data clerks who enter vaccine data at health facilities in Kilifi County.
-Other team members are responsible for patient assessment and treatment in the adult wards of Kilifi County Hospital, radiology, laboratory analysis and field studies of nasopharyngeal carriage and serology.
+Team members work with Kilifi County staff to collect vaccine coverage data in health facilities, and are responsible for patient assessment and treatment in the adult wards of Kilifi County Hospital, radiology, laboratory analysis and field studies of nasopharyngeal carriage and serology.
 Operational and technical staff ensure the project runs efficiently, including data management, software development, finance, administration and logistics.

 What makes PCVIS at the KEMRI-Wellcome Trust Research Programme unique?